 Festival of Arts, Shiraz-Persepolis is a virtually forgotten and radical international arts festival which took place in Iran between 1967-77.
-The historical documentation uncovered by Archaeology of the Final Decade reveals a uniquely progressive crucible of intercultural collaboration, which was declared decadent and un-Islamic by fatwa in September 1977.
+Archaeology of the Final Decade (AOTFD) excavates historical documentation to reveal a uniquely progressive crucible of intercultural collaboration, which was declared decadent and un-Islamic by fatwa in September 1977.
 All materials associated with the Festival were removed from public access after the Iranian Revolution in 1979, and these materials, as well as the festival itself, remain officially banned in Iran to this day.

 The festival introduced artists and expressions from the Global South into international cultural discourse on an unprecedented scale, on an equal footing, radically dismantling the dominant hierarchies.
 After Iran, the most highly represented region was South Asia, re-invigorating strong but dormant cultural ties with countries like India, Bangladesh and Afghanistan which had been severed through colonial rule.
 In the immediate aftermath of decolonisation, Shiraz-Persepolis would shift the cultural centre of gravity towards the present and the re-emerging ‘other’ – consciously attempting to bypass the hierarchies and conventions of the European cultural terrain.